nThe Art & Science of Writing

 This brings me to one of the most important points I wish to make on this topic: All of your work as a researcher and writer adds to your credibility as an author.
 And, without a few challenges along your path, you will lack the breadth of life experience that brings depth to the verbiage you shape into material that both a targeted and general readership will find of interest.

-Here are my offerings on interviews and oral histories.
+Here are further comments on interviews and oral histories.

 Overview of Interview and Oral History Projects, June 2015